jeanslack/Videomass/index.md

 ## Notice
 {: .bg-yellow-300 .text-grey-dk-100}

-The yt-dlp GUI included in Videomass has been moved to [Vidtuber](https://github.com/jeanslack/Vidtuber).
+The yt-dlp GUI included in Videomass has been moved to [Vidtuber](https://github.com/jeanslack/Vidtuber), the new GUI aimed only at yt-dlp.

-Vidtuber provides exactly the same GUI, including the same features developed to date for Videomass, but will also be more user-friendly and already includes various installation methods.
+Vidtuber provides exactly the same features developed to date for Videomass, but will also be more user-friendly and already includes various installation methods.
 Please visit development page for more details:
 [https://github.com/jeanslack/Vidtuber](https://github.com/jeanslack/Vidtuber).

 For further clarification, please refer to this Github issue: [https://github.com/jeanslack/Videomass/issues/394](https://github.com/jeanslack/Videomass/issues/394)